 The MRV fee is the same for all three types of student visas, while the SEVIS fee is different only for the J1 visa and is $220 that is approximately INR 16,300.

 Checkout the PR in the USA process!

 IELTS is not a mandatory requirement for student visa for USA.
 But only for those who have completed an international baccalaureate or have previously studied in an English-speaking country.

 There you go!
-You have the lists you wanted.
+You have the info you wanted.
 Do you want to make a career decision now?
 Not settled yet?
 In case, you feel indecisive or confused, do dial us up.

 iDreamCareer is on a mission to reach every state and every child in order to ensure that talent is appropriately delivered into the industry.